TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 Where to focus: Not everywhere at once

 - What can Kubernetes bring for your organisation?
-	- A platform to easily and frequently deploy containerised applications?
+	- A platform to easily and frequently deploy containerized applications?
-	- Means of standardisation, allowing platform team to build and provide golden paths and guardrails for engineering teams?
+	- Means of standardization, allowing platform team to build and provide golden paths and guardrails for engineering teams?
 	- The ability to run applications at the edge
     - The ability to hire a small team of cloud specialists to avoid needing a cloud specialist in every engineering team
 	- A way to run a multitude of workloads within on-premise datacenters?